henry252525/MarkTex/README.md

 ### Emphasis (Bold & Italics)

-Text can be bolded by surrounding it in `*`s.
+Text can be bolded by surrounding it with `*`.
 Text can be italicized by surrounding it in `/`.
 Text can be both italicized and bolded.

 ```